percona/pmm-doc/docs/dbaas/databases.md

 ### Delete a DB Cluster

+1. Select the *DB Cluster* tab.

-1. Find the row with the database cluster you want to delete.
+2. Find the row with the database cluster you want to delete.

-2. In the *Actions* column, open the <i class="uil uil-ellipsis-v"></i> menu and click *Delete*.
+3. In the *Actions* column, open the <i class="uil uil-ellipsis-v"></i> menu and click *Delete*.

-3. Confirm the action by clicking *Proceed*, or abandon by clicking *Cancel*.
+4. Confirm the action by clicking *Proceed*, or abandon by clicking *Cancel*.

     ![!](../_images/PMM_DBaaS_DB_Cluster_Delete.png)